EuropeanRespiratorySociety/ERSTemplate-dev/readme.md

 -------------------
 ## Change log

+### What is new in 1.1.14
+* New dropdown menu with clickable top level items (html change required)
+* Hot fixes for myERS production readyness

 ### What is new in 1.1.13
-* Main menu - Third menu level added to the main nav. (html change requiredse)
+* Main menu - Third menu level added to the main nav. (html change required)

 ### What is new in 1.1.12
 * Numerous bug fixes on mobiles